platers/obsidian-linter/README.md

 ### Settings

-Rules
+Add a rule by adding its alias in the settings.
+The listed rules are applied in order.

 ## Rules

-Documentation for the rules can be found in the [rules docs](docs/rules.md).
+Documentation for all rules can be found in the [rules docs](docs/rules.md).

 - [Trailing spaces](docs/rules.md#trailing-spaces)
 - [Headings should be surrounded by blank lines](docs/rules.md#headings-should-be-surrounded-by-blank-lines)